vleplat/Neurodynamics-for-TD/README.md

  Test files are available.
 To proceed, open and start one of the following files:

-- benchmark_HSI.m : run benchmark for Hyperspectral Images data set, see section 7-Example 4 of th paper.
+- benchmark_HSI.m : run benchmark for Hyperspectral Images data set, see section 7-Example 4 of the paper.
 -